Non-linear realizations and invariant action principles in higher gauge theory: Non-linear realizations and FDAs

-i.e., when acting with $g_{0}=e^{\xi_{0}^{l}A_{l}\,}$, the non-linear one-forms $p$ and $v$ transform as a tensor and as a connection respectively.
-These transformations are linear but the group element is now a function of the parameters, i.e., $h_{1}=h_{1}\left( \xi_{0},\xi\right) $.
-Eqs. (\ref{p}) and (\ref{v}) show that, any quantity defined in terms of $\mu$ that is invariant under the stability subgroup $H$, will become invariant under $G$ if it is written in terms of $\tilde{\mu}$.
+i.e., when acting with $g_{0}\in G/H$, the non-linear one-forms $p$ and $v$ transform as a tensor and as a connection respectively.
+These transformations are linear but the group element is now a function of the parameters, i.e., $h_{1}=h_{1}\left( \varepsilon,\xi\right) $.
+Eqs. (\ref{p}) and (\ref{v}) show that, any quantity defined in terms of $\mu$ that is invariant under the stability subgroup $H$, will become invariant under $G$ if it is written in terms of $\mu^{\xi}$.
+Notice that the gauge transformation law of the scalar multiplet $\xi\,$\ under the transformations of the stability subalgebra and the coset space are given by eqs. (\ref{5B}) and (\ref{5C}) respectively.
+By considering that the gauge parameter $\varepsilon$ is infinitesimal, it is possible to write down these laws in terms of the Lie product.
+In fact, by consider an infinitesimal gauge parameter $\varepsilon=\varepsilon^{i}V_{i} \in\mathfrak{h}$, eq. (\ref{5B}) is reduced to

+On the other hand, by considering an infinitesimal gauge parameter $\varepsilon=\varepsilon^{l}A_{l}\in\mathfrak{g}/\mathfrak{h}$, the transformation law (\ref{5C}) can be written in an equivalent way that makes no explicit use of an exponential map.
+To this end, let us recall the following identities:

+Here, $X$ and $Y~$\ are two arbitrary vectors of $\mathfrak{g}$ and $\delta$ is an arbitrary variation.
+By applying the identities (\ref{id1}) and (\ref{id2}) into the transformation law (\ref{5C}), one finds that it can be written in a more convenient way

+As it happens in eq. (\ref{5C}), eq. (\ref{5Cinf}) states that the result of the sum must be a vector of $\mathfrak{h}$.
+This means that its component along $\mathfrak{g/h}$ vanishes.
+It is important to point out that the connection $\mu^{\xi}$ transforms according to (\ref{p}) and (\ref{v}), if and only if the variation of the multiplet $\xi$ satisfies eqs. (\ref{5Binf}) and (\ref{5Cinf}).
+In other words, the vanishing of the components along $\mathfrak{g/h}$ in eq. (\ref{5Cinf}) ensures that $\mu^{\xi}$ transforms as a connection of $\mathfrak{h}$, even if the parameter of the transformation lies in the coset space.
+Moreover, eq. (\ref{5Cinf}) allows to explicitly obtain the components of $\delta\xi$.

+As we have seem the transformation law of the multiplet can be convenietly written in terms of the algebraic product.
+The same happens with the large gauge transformation of the gauge connection.
+In fact, by applying the identities (\ref{id1}) and (\ref{id2}) into the general expression (\ref{11})\thinspace we find that the gauge transformed is given by

+Eq. (\ref{large1}) can be used as an alternative definition of large gauge transformation that only makes use of the algebraic product and does not require a notion of exponentiation.

 As an example, let us consider that $G$ is the four-dimensional Poincar\'{e} group spanned by the translation generators $P_{a}$ and the Lorentz rotation generators $J_{ab}$ with $a,b=0,\ldots3$.
 Let $H$ be the Lorentz subgroup.
 In this case, we denote the components of the linear and non-linear connections as